PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-12 07:22:40
+Last updated: 2024-04-12 07:23:23
-Random Quote: Any man who steps between a father and his vengeance asks for death.  -  Rickard Karstark
+Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby